withastro/docs/src/pages/en/core-concepts/sharing-state.md

 Now, let's keep track of the items inside your cart.
 To avoid duplicates and keep track of "quantity," we may store your cart as an object with the item's ID as a key.
 We'll use a [nanostore `map`](https://github.com/nanostores/nanostores#maps) for this.

 Let's add a `cartItem` store to our `cartStore.js` from earlier.
-You can also switch to a TypeScript file to define the shape if you're so inclined 🙃
+You can also switch to a TypeScript file to define the shape if you're so inclined.

 <Tabs client:visible sharedStore="client-store-example">